Here are a few things you should know before planning a Bluffton wedding:

-Other Important Information
+Other Important Wedding Information

-- Valid identification is required.
+- Valid identification required.
 Social Security number and another form of ID, such as a state driver’s license with picture, birth certificate (only if bride or groom is under 18), passport, military ID, military department’s ID or state ID.

-- A blood test is not required.
+- No blood test required.

-- The ceremony may be performed by members of the clergy, by a chief or spiritual leader of a recognized Native American Indian entity, and by Officers authorized to administer oaths in this State, e.g., South Carolina and Federal Court Judges and South Carolina Notaries Public.
+- The ceremony may be performed by a minister or Notary Public, members of the clergy, by a chief or spiritual leader of a recognized Native American Indian entity, and by Officers authorized to administer oaths in this State, e.g., South Carolina and Federal Court Judges and South Carolina Notaries Public.
 South Carolina does not have Justices of the Peace.

 - The ceremony must take place in South Carolina, but not necessarily within County where the license was issued.